marcomaroni-github/twitter-to-bluesky/README.md

 - `API_DELAY` = Delay between Bluesky API calls in milliseconds
 - `IGNORE_VIDEO_ERRORS` = if set to "1" continue processing tweets when a video submission fails
 - `VIDEO_UPLOAD_RETRIES` = set to the number of times to attempt to upload a video if JOB_STATE_FAILED encountered
+- `STRIP_IMAGE_METADATA` = if set to "1" will strip EXIF metadata from images before uploading them to Bluesky

 **Example of a `.env` file:**